glwhart/researchDiary/README.md

 ## 3 Aug 23
 Plan:
 ✔️ Bike + strength training
-* Talk/email Tyler/Rod about SDG and Chap 7
+✔️ Talk/email Tyler/Rod about SDG and Chap 7
 * Read 30 mins, make notes
 * Work on 318 or 601 a bit
 * Anything on NNs or image AI
-* No checking email before 4:30
+* No checking email before 4:30 (didn't do this well, but better than average)
-* Stretch twice
+* Stretch twice (only did it once)
-* Feedback on the Oliver paper.
+✔️ Feedback on the Oliver paper.
 Argh.
 ✔️ Get housing for NSF trip

+Reached out to Alejandro for some insight on the cluster enumeration problem.

+Getting the feedback on the paper to Oliver was critical and time consuming.
+And the CE reading/thinking was important.

+A pretty good day for productivity.

 ## 2 Aug 23
 Plan: